supriya224/Dashboard-assigment/README.md

 # Stock Market Dashboard

 This project is a Stock Market Dashboard built using React and TypeScript.
 It fetches and displays stock data, including metadata and time series information, and presents it in a user-friendly interface.
-The dashboard includes components to display a summary card, a detailed table, and a line chart showing the stock's performance over different time ranges.
+The dashboard includes components to display a summary card, a detailed table, a line chart, pie chart and bar chart showing the stock's performance over different time ranges.

 ## Features